GetStream/swift-activity-feed/README.md

 ### Carthage

 The project is not currently supported by Carthage.
 Please contact us if you need it.

-## Credits & Contributors

-This repository is no longer actively maintained by Stream.

-A Feeds integration includes a combination of server-side and client-side code and the interface can vary widely which is why we are no longer focussing on supporting this SDK.

-This is by no means a reflection of our commitment to maintaining and improving the Feeds API which will always be a product that we support.

-We continue to welcome pull requests from community members.

 ## Copyright and License Information